GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 ![image](./images/user-guide/TrustImage.png)

-After the shell starts, the Stackdriver Sandbox repository is cloned to your shell container, and you are placed in the `stackdriver-sandbox/terraform` directory.
+After the shell starts, the Cloud Operations Sandbox repository is cloned to your shell container, and you are placed in the `cloud-ops-sandbox/terraform` directory.
 The installer script should start running automatically.

 The installer script performs the following tasks:

 -  Enables the necessary GCP features
--  Creates a GCP project named "Stackdriver Sandbox Demo"
+-  Creates a GCP project named "Cloud Operations Sandbox Demo"
 -  Creates and configures a GKE cluster and deploys the microservices that make up the Hipster Shop application
 -  Starts a Compute Engine instance and runs [Locust](https://locust.io/), a load-generator application